 - Opportunities to build up foundational college skills.

 - Opportunities to learn about campus resources.

-Information on FYS will be sent to students in mid-May.
+Information on FYS will be sent to students in throughout the summer.

 Student Success Consultants

-The Student Success Consultants, Jill Gregory and Rachel Stalker, are professionals dedicated to assisting students as they transition to college life and act as a guide through their first year at W&J.
+The Student Success Consultant Team are professionals dedicated to assisting students as they transition to college life and act as a guide through their first year at W&J.

-Each Student Success Consultant works with the students in a group of first year seminar (FYS) courses, meeting individually three times in a semester to support the students’ acclimation to College.
-Topics like navigating the campus, engaging with College resources and staff, getting involved in campus activities and reducing communication barriers are covered.
+Each Student Success Consultant works with the students in a group of first year seminar (FYS) courses, meeting individually throughout the semester to support the students’ acclimation to life at W&J. Topics like navigating the campus, engaging with College resources and staff, getting involved in campus activities and reducing communication barriers are covered.
 The consultants also will have open office hours when students can drop by and ask questions without needing an appointment.

 Your student will be introduced to their Student Success Consultant later this summer.

 The W&J LINK Mentor Program, a collaborative effort between Student Life and Academic Affairs, matches an upper-class student with a group of new students for their first year at W&J. LINKs assist new students in adjusting to the academic and social transition between high school and college and to help prepare them to achieve educational, personal and career goals.
 LINKs provide this help through small group interaction and one-on-one attention during the fall and spring semesters.
 A LINK will serve as a resource for your student throughout their entire first year at W&J.